 consider updating the technical requirements for both the very low power and low power short range licence exempt devices operating in the 5925 MHz to 6425 MHz band;

-initiate authorization proceedings for standard power RLAN under supervision of AFC, and authorize standard power mode at a maximum EIRP of 4W for access points and 1W for client devices for indoor and outdoor operation;
+initiate authorization proceedings for standard power RLAN under supervision of AFC, and authorize standard power mode at a maximum EIRP of 4W for access points and 1W for client devices ;

-initiate proceedings to authorize short range licence exempt devices operation in the 6425 MHz to 7125 MHz band given Wi-Fi contribute significant societal, economic, and sustainability value to Cayman Islands.
+initiate proceedings to authorize expanded use of short range licence exempt devices operation in the 6425 MHz to 7125 MHz band.
+This enables use of Wi-Fi in the entire 5925 MHz to 7125 MHz band; Wi-Fi contributes significant societal, economic, and sustainability value to Cayman Islands.

 Respectfully submitted